Best health insurance options for college students

-Let’s look at the different types of insurance available to you, starting with short-term health insurance.
+Let’s look at the different types of insurance available to you, starting with short term medical insurance.

-College student health insurance options come in all shapes and sizes, but short-term health insurance is becoming a popular option for college kids.
+College student health insurance options come in all shapes and sizes, but short term medical insurance is becoming a popular option for college kids.

-Short-term health insurance, also known as temporary insurance, is a health insurance plan that you can purchase for as little as 30 days or up to 364 days (depending on your state) to fill gaps in insurance coverage.
+Short Term Medical Insurance, also known as temporary insurance, is an insurance plan that you can purchase for as little as 30 days or up to 364 days (depending on your state) to fill gaps in insurance coverage.
 It offers benefits for doctor office visits, hospitalizations, surgery, and other common health issues that could happen during the school year.

-Short-term health insurance plans also use the same insurance terms you may already be familiar with: deductible, coinsurance, and copay.
-But short-term health insurance plans do not cover all of the same benefits that an Affordable Care Act (ACA or Obamacare) plan would, like pre-existing conditions or maternity care.
+Short Term Medical Insurance plans also use the same insurance terms you may already be familiar with: deductible, coinsurance, and copay.
+But short term medical insurance plans do not cover all of the same benefits that an Affordable Care Act (ACA or Obamacare) plan would, like pre-existing conditions or maternity care.
 That’s why short-term insurance premiums tend to be lower in cost.

-What are the advantages of short-term health insurance?
+What are the advantages of short term medical insurance?